Getty Images/iStockphoto

 Why does the U.S. want to ban TikTok?

 The United States wants to ban the application for several reasons, but mainly due to national security concerns.
-U.S. lawmakers are concerned that ByteDance may leak U.S. user data to the Chinese government if the Chinese government forced them to.
+U.S. lawmakers are concerned ByteDance might leak U.S. user data to the Chinese government if forced to.
+TikTok is classified as a Foreign Adversary Controlled Application under the law.

-"Today, the CCP's [Chinese Communist Party's] laws require Chinese companies like ByteDance to spy on their behalf," Committee Chair Rep. Cathy McMorris Rodgers, R-Wash., said during the hearing.
+"Today, the CCP's [Chinese Communist Party's] laws require Chinese companies like ByteDance to spy on their behalf," Committee Chair Rep. Cathy McMorris Rodgers, R-Wash., said during a hearing on TikTok's national security risks.

 • Misinformation.
 TikTok claims it does not allow misinformation as part of its community guidelines and actively works to remove it.
 It also does not accept political ads.

 • Children's safety.
 There are many concerns over children abusing or misusing the application.
-However, TikTok has different UX for users under 13.
-For example, they cannot go viral and cannot use the private messaging feature.
+However, TikTok has made efforts to protect children on the app, providing a different user experience for U.S. users under 13.
+For example, the platform prevented them from going viral and using the private messaging feature.

 • Mental health.
-Content that promotes eating disorders, tobacco use or suicide is a concern.
+Content that promotes eating disorders, tobacco use or suicide has been a concern.
 However, TikTok -- like most social media companies -- has a content moderation policy and aims to remove all violating content.

 • Selling data.
 Gathering and selling data that TikTok doesn't need to make a profit is a concern.
-TikTok claims it does not sell data to data brokers.
+TikTok has claimed that it does not sell data to data brokers.

 • Data security.
 Data leaks are a concern.
 Data leaks are a risk with any online service and common with social media.
 TikTok -- and other social media platforms -- use data access protocols to protect and organize data into categories of sensitivity.

-The U.S. already bans the application on federal and public sector employees' phones and on state employees' phones in 32 of 50 states.
-Several states have also recently sued TikTok.
+Even before the federal ban, the U.S. prohibited the application on federal and public sector employees' phones and on state employees' phones in more than half of U.S. states.
+Several states have also sued TikTok.
 The first state to sue the company was Indiana, on claims that the application serves users inappropriate content and violates consumer protection laws in its data collection practices.
 Another lawsuit came from Arkansas, which sued TikTok, ByteDance and Facebook's parent company, Meta, over claims that the companies violate the Deceptive Trade Practices Act.

 Montana was the first U.S. state to pass legislation banning TikTok on all personal devices.
-The bill was to go into effect in January 2024, but a federal judge temporarily blocked the ban in November 2023, saying it likely violated the First Amendment.
-The law would have prevented the app from operating within the state and fined app stores that hosted TikTok within state lines up to $10,000 per day.
-A final decision in the matter will be made following a trial expected sometime in 2024.
+The bill was to go into effect in January 2024, but a federal judge blocked the ban in November 2023, saying it violated the First Amendment.
+The law, though it did not come into effect, would have prevented the app from operating within the state and fined app stores that hosted TikTok within state lines up to $10,000 per day.

 Several universities have also banned the app on their networks.